 In 2016, we were appointed to deliver the buried network across the Temple Circus, and to connect the Temple area of the city with the extant Redcliffe network.
 It was a requirement that the installation of the heat main coincided with the construction works for the development of a new road layout.
 We were commissioned to design the heat network, assist in the procurement of contractors and oversee the installation of the pipework.
 Specialist sections were designed in partnership with 3D Technical Design Ltd, who assisted the design and overseeing of the installation of complex sections across the Temple Circus.

 In 2018 our work continued to develop the Temple network which included the design of a second CHP energy centre, supporting the network to extend and connect new developments throughout the Temple area of the city.

-The Redcliffe and Temple networks currently comprise two energy centres, one that incorporates a 1MW wood pellet boiler, thermal storage and 4MW gas boilers with further design completed for second energy centre incorporating gas CHP, thermal storage and a further 4MW of gas boilers.
-The two energy centres include distribution pumps to provide variable temperature supply in to the network zones.
+The Redcliffe and Temple networks currently comprise two energy centres.
+The first incorporates a 1 MW wood pellet boiler, thermal storage and 4 MW gas boilers.
+Further design was completed for a second energy centre, incorporating gas CHP, thermal storage and a further 4 MW of gas boilers.
+The two energy centres include distribution pumps, to provide variable temperature supply into the network zones.